bpftrace/bpftrace/docs/reference_guide.md

 Syntax:
 ```
-uprobe: args->NAME
+uprobe: args.NAME
 ```

-The arguments can be accessed by dereferencing `args` and accessing the argument's `NAME`.
+The arguments can be accessed as the fields of the builtin `args` structure.

 The list of function's arguments can be retrieved using the verbose list option:
 ```